ManashSwain/Typescript/README.md

 - any is not a datatype

--In typescript if we use any the compiler will stop checking for types
+- In typescript if we use any the compiler will stop checking for types

 ## any